How To Fix Your Credit Rating

 Now we know why a good credit score is important, keep reading to learn how to fix your credit rating if you have a low score.

-Sometimes when you review your credit report, you’ll find there is a mistake that is dragging your score down.
+Sometimes when you review your credit report, you’ll find a mistake that’s dragging your score down.
 It’s important to get those fixed quickly and properly.
 So when you obtain your report, make sure to go over it with a fine tooth comb to ensure that everything is accurate.
-Look for errors in your personal information, mistaken defaults, old defaults or incorrect details in your credit history.
+Look for errors in your personal information, mistaken defaults, old defaults, or incorrect details in your credit history.

 Always, always pay your bills on time.
 Even if you have to work out a payment plan with the electric company or only pay part of your credit card bill, it’s better to pay on time than have an ‘over 30 days’ note on your credit report.